michaelharms6010/zecpages/README.md

 ## Zcash Jobs

-These jobs run on a t2.micro instance using adityapk00's [zecwallet-cli](https://github.com/adityapk00/zecwallet-light-cli).
+These jobs run on a t3.large instance using adityapk00's [zecwallet-cli](https://github.com/adityapk00/zecwallet-light-cli).

+This is probably oversized, but it's for safety - ime a t2.micro is totally fine for lightwallet testing and even modest use (not too many tx's firing at once).

 ### Wallet Daemon